charulagrl/mw-Datagrepper/README.md

 ### `{{#datagreppermessages: username}}`

+This displays last 5 messages found in datagrepper related to $username in HTML form.

+### `{{#datagreppertable: username}}`

-This displays last 5 messages found in datagrepper on $username's page.
+This displays last 5 messages found in datagrepper related to $username in table form.

 ## How do I enable it?